 Overflows typically occur when there is a blockage in the plumbing system.
 With nowhere to go, a flushed toilet will quickly overflow and cause a mess that no homeowner wants to deal with.
 Overflows can also occur when the drains in sinks or showers are blocked - grease in kitchen drains is a common blockage culprit!
 They can even be the result of accidents when people forget to turn faucets off, or a child "accidentally" flushes their toy down the toilet.

-Malfunctioning household appliances often cause water damages.
-Washing machines, dishwashers, water heaters, and refrigerators are typically responsible appliances.
-Any damage from this type of situation results from cracked or broken hoses, bad connections, and general age of the machines.
-Washing machines and water heaters are usually the cause of the majority of appliance related water problems.
+Malfunctioning household appliances - such as washing machines, dishwashers, water heaters, and refrigerators - often cause water damages.
+These situations are usually the result of cracked or broken hoses, general age of the machines, or bad connections.
+Washing machines and water heaters are behind the majority of appliance related water problems.
 With washing machines, the issues stem from the hose or overflows, whereas water heaters will leak or even burst.

 Roof leaks and clogged gutters often go hand in hand.
 Gutters over weighted with saturated leaves can pull off the roof fascia, damaging the roof in the process.
 Roof damage can also result from storms (particularly a problem here in Texas), poor maintenance, and general wear and tear.
 Leaks from the roof can mean constant and consistent water damage to your home, starting from the attic all the way down to the foundation if it is not fixed.
 Gutters can also cause water damages in ways other than those that are roof related.
 Clogged gutters will overflow which can potentially warp or break away exterior siding, which then leaves wooden framing and interior walls susceptible to further water damage.